University campus in Wisconsin

 The financial advantage of studying computer science in Wisconsin is significant.
 Public four-year institutions charge an average in-state tuition of $7,030, compared to $15,234 for out-of-state students (IPEDS).
 University of Wisconsin-Madison, ranked among the national best bachelor's programs, offers tuition of $9,644 with exceptional graduate outcomes.
 For budget-conscious students, institutions like University of Wisconsin-Whitewater charge just $6,812 annually while maintaining a 91.8% graduation rate.
 Wisconsin's comprehensive support systems, including the Wisconsin Grant for need-based financial aid through the University of Wisconsin System, further enhance accessibility.
 Students exploring specialized tracks should consider related Wisconsin programs in Software Engineering, Data Science, and Cybersecurity to broaden their career prospects.

-Computer Science Job Market in Wisconsin
+Computer Science Job Market & Salary Data in Wisconsin

 Employment Outlook

-Wisconsin's computer science job market is robust and growing, supported by a strong educational pipeline and diverse employer base across the state.
+Wisconsin's computer science job market is strong and growing, supported by a strong educational pipeline and diverse employer base across the state.
 According to the Bureau of Labor Statistics, Wisconsin continues to develop its technology sector with significant opportunities in major metropolitan areas including Milwaukee-Waukesha-West Allis, Madison, and Green Bay.
 The state's 39 institutions offering computer science programs at the associate, bachelor's, master's, and doctoral levels produce a steady stream of qualified graduates, with 1,291 bachelor's degree completions annually as of 2023.
 This educational capacity ensures a well-trained workforce ready to meet employer demand across Wisconsin's diverse economic landscape.

 Salaries by Metro